claussian/ga-hackathon-starter-lite/README.md

-# ga-hackathon-starter-lite
-GA Hackathon Starter Lite.
+# Hackathon Starter Lite.

 Based on [Hackathon Starter](https://github.com/sahat/hackathon-starter).
-Major props to[Sahat Yalkabov](https://github.com/sahat)and the other contributors.
+Major props to [Sahat Yalkabov](https://github.com/sahat) and the other contributors.